 Get your garden infrastructure in place

-March is an excellent time to build beds or relocate, repair or expand existing beds.
+March and early April are excellent times to build beds or relocate, repair or expand existing beds.
 If making raised beds, don’t overthink the design.
-You can use rocks, stones, concrete blocks, lumber or bricks.
+You can use rocks, stones, concrete blocks, corrugated material, lumber or bricks.
 While railroad ties are not recommended due to the potential compounds leaching out of them, cedar and other natural, rot-resistant woods are fine.

 If you are making new beds, add a barrier underneath that will decompose over time.
 Newspaper works well and will help prevent grasses or weeds from coming up.